| Title: | Add Logging to Functions |

 In your .Rprofile, put the following command: Sys.setenv(DISPLAY = ":0") and restart

-the R session. record_many()
+the R session. record_many() should now work.

 Puts a string into the systems clipboard.